-A dental bridge is a fixed prosthesis that is used to replace one or more missing tooth by closing the gap between teeth.
+A dental bridge is a fixed prosthesis that replaces one or more missing teeth by closing the gap between teeth.
 A bridge is essentially three or more crowns that are connected to one another.
 Bridges are fixed, however, they are different from dental implants.
-Bridges stay in place by attaching to your natural teeth on either side and fill in the gap created by your missing tooth.
-Placing a bridge requires your dentist to shave the two teeth in front and behind the missing gap.
-Teeth which are used as anchors for a bridge are known as abutments and the missing tooth is known as a pontic.
-You need to have at least one tooth in front and one behind the missing gap in order to place a bridge.
-If you're missing a terminal tooth then placing a bridge is no longer an option.
-Schedule a consultation with a dentist near you to learn more about bridges and to see if you are a good candidate.
+Bridges stay in place by attaching to your natural teeth and filling in the gap created by your missing tooth.
+Placing a bridge requires your dentist to shave the two teeth next to the gap.
+Teeth used as anchors for a bridge are known as abutments and the missing teeth are known as pontics.
+Typically, you need to have at least one tooth in front and one behind the missing gap in order to create a bridge.
+If you're missing terminal teeth then placing a bridge is no longer an option.
+Schedule a consultation with a dentist near you to learn more about bridges to see if you are a candidate.

 What are the benefits of a bridge?

-Placing a bridge is one way to replace one or more missing tooth with a fixed restoration.
-You shouldn't ignore gaps created by your missing teeth.
-Neglecting to replace a missing tooth can lead to problems affecting your whole mouth.
-Here are some of the consequences of losing your teeth:
+Placing a bridge can replace your missing tooth with a fixed restoration.
+You shouldn't ignore gaps created by missing teeth.
+Neglecting to replace missing teeth leads to problems that can affect your entire mouth.
+Here are some of the consequences of leaving gaps in your mouth:

-Once you lose a tooth, you're left with a large gap in your mouth.
-Whenever there is a gap in your mouth, your remaining teeth slowly start drifting into this space.
-As a result, the tooth in front, the one behind, and the opposing tooth will all start to gradually move into this gap.
-Over time this could completely mess up your bite.
-Having a poor bite relationship leads to tooth fracture, failure of dental restorations, headaches, and other dental and facial problems.
+Losing a tooth leaves a large gap in your mouth.
+As a result, your remaining teeth start to slowly drift into this space.
+The tooth in front, the one behind, and the opposing tooth will all start to gradually move into this gap.
+Over time this could completely mess up your bite relationship.
+Having a poor bite relationship can increase the likelihood of tooth fracture, dental restoration failure, headaches, and other relevant dental and facial problems.